Fyko/imgdl-bot/README.md

 **After 72 hours, the download link will be invalidated and the file will be deleted.**

 ## How it (downloading) Works
 After the user runs the download command and permissions are checked, a new Download class is initialized and added to the DownloadManager queue.
 The queue is necessary since Cloudflare will ratelimit after 50 images have been downloaded, so the function will take a 3.5 second break every 50 images.
 If there are multiple downloads running at the same time -- and they're both taking 3.5 second breaks every 50 images -- semantically, that's a break every 100 images, which is not compliant with the ratelimit and will result in a dumpsterfire.

 As each image is being downloaded, the Response#body stream is being piped into a Write Stream in a temp. dir -- doing it this way is signifigantly more resource friendly.
 Per my testing, the Response#body can't be piped directly into the ZIP stream and results in corrupted images.
 Once all the images are downloaded, a new archive is initialized with [archiver](https://yarn.pm/archiver).
 A Read Stream is created for each image and is appended to the archive.
 Once all images have been appended, the archive is finalized and creates a {{uuid}}.zip file.

 If the file is under 8Mb, it can be uploaded directly to Discord.
 Else, it's uploaded to Amazon S3 with a 3 day expiration time.

 ## Self Hosting
 Although there are self hosting instructions, I will not be providing support on the topic.

-1) Renamed `.env.example` to `.env` and fill in all necessary fields (there are descriptions for each) 2a) Run `docker-compose up` to start the service and `docker-compose up -d` to run detached (in the background) 2b) If running detached, you can stop the service with `docker-compose down`
+1. Rename `.env.example` to `.env` and fill in all necessary fields (there are descriptions for each)
+2. Run `docker-compose up` to start the service and `docker-compose up -d` to run detached (in the background)
+3. If running detached, you can stop the service with `docker-compose down`

 ## Funding
 Running this bot isn't free, especially with the additional Amazon S3 fees.
 Although not required, [a coffee](https://ko-fi.com/fykos) would be greatly appreciated.

-## __ README from template repository__
+## README from template repository

 # Discord Bot Template
 This Discord bot template uses the following technologies: